zorbash/zorbash.github.com/content/post/elixirconfeu-2022.md

 Working with Airline XML APIs that are allegedly impossible to cache seems very challenging.

-They picked GCP PubSub becaused it ticked the following boxes:
+They picked GCP PubSub because it ticked the following boxes:

 * Topics
 * Subscriptions